foundry-rs/starknet-foundry/docs/src/testing/debugging.md

 Tests: 1 passed, 0 failed, 0 skipped
 ```

-Starknet Forge tries to convert values to strings when possible.
+Forge tries to convert values to strings when possible.
 In case conversion is not possible,
 just `original value` is printed.

 > ℹ️ **Info**